 Q: How Long Does Each Procedure Take?

 Approximately 1 to 2 hours.
 There will be an additional follow up procedure that will take place about three to six weeks from the day of the initial procedure.

-Brows – Do not pick, peel or force exfoliate while they are healing (usually about 7 days).
+Brows – Do not pick, peel or force exfoliate while they are healing (usually about seven days).
 Do not apply any additional makeup to the area while they are healing.
-Pat aftercare ointment provided on with a clean finger and splash only water on them during the healing process.
-You will experience 30% to 50% fading with the 1st application.
+Pat aftercare ointment provided on with a clean finger morning and night healing process.
+You will experience 30% to 50% fading while healing.

-Eyes – Apply a light coat of aftercare ointment provided with a Q-tip before washing your face in the PM and wipe excess off with a damp cloth.
-Continue this process for 4 days.
-You can wear mascara on the tips of your lashes in 24 hours if you purchase a new tube, otherwise, don’t wear any eye makeup for 4 days.
-You will experience 30% to 50% fading with the 1st application.
+Eyes – Apply a very light coat of the aftercare ointment provided with a Q-tip in the evening.
+Continue this process for four days.
+You can wear mascara only on the tips of your lashes in 48 hours if you purchase a new tube, otherwise, no eye makeup for four days.
+Total healing time is approximately five to seven days.
+You will experience 50% to 75% fading while healing.

 Lips – Immediately following the treatment there may be some swelling.
 This will usually last no more than 24 hours.
 Apply aftercare ointment provided to lips throughout the day whenever they feel dry.
 You will experience dryness, similar to chapped lips.
 Do not force peel lips when they start to peel.
-You will experience 30% to 50% fading with the 1st application.
+Total healing time is approximately five to seven days.
+You will experience 50% to 75% fading while healing.

 The equipment used complies with all relevant health and safety requirements.
 All needles are disposable, sterile and of the highest quality.
 Sterilization and hygiene are of the utmost importance before, during, and after the treatment.
 All procedures are performed in a doctor’s office.